 - a.
 The student enrols in all programmes in which exams are taken; - b.
-These must be different programmes with their own CROHO code; - c.
-These must be programmes at master's level.
+These must be different programmes with their own CROHO code;

 When submitting the individual examination programmes for approval, the Examining Board checks whether these requirements set in Article 16 have been met.